theamazing0/itineraryPlus/README.md

 4. Activate the venv (Proccess May Differ from Operating System and Shell Used)

-On Windows: tutorial-env\Scripts\activate.bat
+On Windows: venv\Scripts\activate.bat

-On Unix or Macos: source tutorial-env/bin/activate
+On Unix or Macos: source venv/bin/activate

 (From Python Docs)